odoo/documentation/content/applications/sales/subscriptions.rst

 .. important::
    Sales orders with a defined recurrence become subscriptions.

-To create a new subscription, click on :guilabel:`New` from the Subscription or the :doc:`Sales
+To create a new subscription, click on :guilabel:`New` from the *Subscription* or the :doc:`Sales
-<sales>` app.
+</applications/sales>` app.
 You can either:

-- Select a :doc:`subscription plan <subscriptions/plans>` to prefill the quotation instantly, or
+- Select a :doc:`subscription plan </applications/sales/subscriptions/plans>` to prefill the
+  quotation instantly, or
-- Fill out the quotation normally, making sure to select a recurrence and an end date if necessary and adding :doc:`recurrent products <subscriptions/products>`.
+- Fill out the quotation normally, making sure to select a recurrence and an end date if necessary and adding :doc:`recurrent products </applications/sales/subscriptions/products>`.

 .. tip::
    You can define different invoice and delivery addresses by enabling the :doc:`Customer Addresses
-   <sales/send_quotations/different_addresses>` feature.
+   </applications/sales/sales/send_quotations/different_addresses>` feature.

 .. _subscriptions/confirmation: